CommandersAct/pods/TCPrivacy/README.md

 <p>This can be used to save the display of the consent, and giving the consent.</p>
+<p>This ID is very important because it will be the basic information used to get back the consent when you need a proof.</p>
+<h3 id="using-user-id">Using user ID</h3>
+<p>You will be able to get the information more easily since this is an ID available by several means for you.</p>
+<h3 id="using-tc_normalized_id">Using TC_NORMALIZED_ID</h3>
+<p>You will get the IDFA/AAID most of the time (as long as the user is not opt-out) and a generated ID the rest of the time.
+This might allow you to get the information if you know the device identifier.
+Otherwise, you will have to get the ID stored in the app memory.
+See TC_SDK_ID.</p>
+<h3 id="using-tc_sdk_id">Using TC_SDK_ID</h3>
+<p>In this case the only place where the ID exists is inside the application memory.
+If you're looking for a way to proove consent or reset saved information, you'll need to create a specific screen in app for this.</p>
 <h2 id="displaying-consent">Displaying consent</h2>
 <p>If you are familiar with Commanders Act privacy for web, you know that we actually record two things.
 The first thing is "displaying the consent form".
 This allow you to prove that a user has indeed been shown the consent screen even if he somehow left without accepting/refusing to give his consent.</p>